Ceheiss/monochrome/_posts/2019-12-19-pure-functions.md

 ---
-title: Functional Programming 101; What is a Pure Function?
+title: Functional Programming 101.
+What is a Pure Function?
 description: Don't have side effects, always returns the same output when taking the same inputs
 header: Functional Programming 101; What is a Pure Function?
 ---
 In the previous posts we have talked about how apps are data that is presented in a consumable and meaningful way, and how data should be kept **immutable** when possible.
-Obviously, is we are going to transform the data in some way, we need a way to do it.
+Obviously, if we are going to transform the data, we need a way to do it.
 That way is functions, but not any functions: pure functions.

 **What is a pure function?** besides an apparently **pious piece of code**, a pure function is a... function that creates and returns a value based *only on the input parameters* and causes no side effects.
 It means that inside my function body I shouldn't depend on outside variables that could later change, and that the code causes change outside itself.